ennegineer/pandas-challenge-a/README.md

 Homework prompt #1 for Pandas

 ## Option 1: Heroes of Pymoli
-Congratulations!
-After a lot of hard work in the data wrangling mines, you've landed a job as Lead Analyst for an independent gaming company.
-You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.
+Analyzed data for a recent fantasy game, Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.

-As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+The Observable_Trends.txt file is a written description of three observable trends based on the data.

-Your final report should include each of the following:
+The Jupyter notebook file includes each of the following:

 ### Player Count